philippebaron4152/APC523-Final-Project/lammps/doc/src/compute_event_displace.rst

-Define a computation that flags an "event" if any particle in the group has moved a distance greater than the specified threshold distance when compared to a previously stored reference state (i.e., the previous event).
+Define a computation that flags an "event" if any particle in the group has moved a distance greater than the specified threshold distance when compared to a previously stored reference state (i.e. the previous event).
 This compute is typically used in conjunction with the :doc:`prd <prd>` and :doc:`tad <tad>` commands, to detect if a transition to a new minimum energy basin has occurred.

 This value calculated by the compute is equal to 0 if no particle has moved far enough, and equal to 1 if one or more particles have moved